Commissioner Gordon: Early career in Gotham

-Batman: Year One

-The post-Crisis version of the character was introduced in the 1987 storyline Batman: Year One, written by Frank Miller.
-In this version, James W. Gordon is transferred back to Gotham City after spending more than 15 years in Chicago.
-A man of integrity, Gordon finds that Batman is his only ally against the corrupt administration, which is in the pocket of mob boss Carmine Falcone.
-One of the most significant differences in this version is that Batman is never deputized and Gordon's relationship with him is kept out of the public eye whenever possible.
-It is also added that he is a special forces veteran who is capable in hand-to-hand combat; he retaliates against an intimidation attempt by corrupt fellow officers with equal violence.
-He is depicted as having an extra-marital affair with a fellow detective, Sarah Essen.
-Gordon breaks off their affair after being blackmailed by the corrupt police commissioner, Gillian B. Loeb.
-Falcone sends his nephew Johnny Viti to kill Gordon's wife and son; Batman saves them, however, and helps Gordon expose Loeb's corruption.
-After Loeb resigns, Gordon is promoted to captain.
+Chicago

-The 1998 miniseries Gordon of Gotham takes place nearly 20 years prior to the current events of the DC Universe and two months before his arrival in Gotham in Batman: Year One.
-It reveals that Gordon, during his tenure in Chicago, struggled with his wife over conceiving a child while taking night classes in criminology.
+During Gordon's tenure in Chicago, he struggles with his wife over conceiving a child while taking night classes in criminology.
 He becomes a minor celebrity after a foiling a late-night robbery attempt.
 When he decides to investigate a corrupt fellow officer, however, the officer and his cronies assault him, and the police department discredits him in order to cover up the scandal.
-Gordon then uncovers evidence of rigging in the city council election and brings down two of his fellow officers, which leads to his commander transferring him to Gotham.
+Gordon uncovers evidence of rigging in the city council election and brings down two of his fellow officers, which leads to his commander transferring him to Gotham.

-The story Wrath Child, published in Batman Confidential issues 13–16, retcons Gordon's origin yet again: in this continuity, Gordon started his career in Gotham, but transferred to Chicago after shooting a corrupt cop and his wife (the parents of the original Wrath).
-The transfer was arranged by Loeb, then a captain, in an attempt to keep himself and his fellow corrupt cops from being exposed.
-Loeb threatens the future Wrath's life in order to force Gordon to comply with the transfer.
-Gordon later transfers back to Gotham around the same time Batman starts his career.
+Return to Gotham

+Gordon is transferred back to Gotham City after spending more than 15 years in Chicago, discovering his wife is pregnant with his son shortly after.
+A man of integrity, Gordon finds that Batman is his only ally against the corrupt administration, which is in league with mob boss Carmine Falcone.
+Gordon's relationship with Batman is kept out of the public eye whenever possible.
+He retaliates against an intimidation attempt by corrupt fellow officers with equal violence.
+He has an extramarital affair with a fellow detective, Sarah Essen.
+Gordon breaks off their affair out of guilt.
+Falcone sends his nephew Johnny Viti to kidnap Gordon's wife and son; Batman saves them, however, and helps Gordon expose police commissioner Gillian B. Loeb's corruption.
+After Loeb resigns, Gordon is promoted to captain.

 While still a lieutenant, Gordon convinces Loeb's successor to implement the Bat-Signal as a means to contact Batman and also to frighten criminals.
-It is around this time that the first Robin, Dick Grayson, becomes Batman's sidekick.
-Gordon initially disapproves of Batman recruiting a child to fight dangerous criminals, but soon grows to not only accept the boy but trust him as much as he does Batman.
+The first Robin, Dick Grayson, becomes Batman's sidekick.
+Gordon initially disapproves of Batman recruiting a child to fight dangerous criminals, but grows to not only accept the boy but trust him as much as he does Batman.